‘Bold And The Beautiful’ Spoilers: Ridge’s Master Plan To Seduce Sheila & Save Eric’s Marriage To Quinn

-The Bold and the Beautiful spoilers reveal that Sheila (Kimberlin Brown) may have had the upper hand the entire time in executing her plan to become the Forrester matriarch.
+Bold and the Beautiful spoilers reveal that Sheila (Kimberlin Brown) may have had the upper hand the entire time in executing her plan to become the Forrester matriarch.
 She has played the role of supportive and understanding friend to Eric (John McCook), and with her ex-husband Dr. James Warwick (Ian Buchanan) safely blackmailed, she will be able to convince the world that she is entirely sane.
-Sheila knows that she needs to play her cards very carefully because it may be her last chance at becoming Eric’s wife.
+Sheila knows that she needs to play her cards very carefully because it may be her last chance to become Eric’s wife.

-Inquisitr reported that Sheila will come to know about Eric’s plan to check out her mental health via James.
+The Inquisitr reported that Sheila will come to know about Eric’s plan to check out her mental health via James.
 She knew that if she could get James to vouch for her mental health, her battle would be half-won.
-Bold and the Beautiful spoilers reveal that Quinn (Rena Sofer) knows that things could get very difficult with Sheila vying for the role of matriarch.
-Sheila is quite capable of destroying anything in the way of her goal, and if that means getting rid of Quinn she will find a way to do it.
+Bold and the Beautiful spoilers reveal Quinn (Rena Sofer) knows that things could get very difficult with Sheila vying for the role of matriarch.
+Sheila is quite capable of destroying anything in the way of her goal, and if that means getting rid of Quinn, she will find a way to do it.
 Bold and the Beautiful spoilers have also hinted that Sheila may even consider using Dr. Warwick to commit Quinn into an institution because of her history of erratic behavior.

 PHOTOS: Sneak Peek At Next Week, Aug 21-25.
 Brooke questions Eric’s decision to help Sheila. https://t.co/q1L6p4bblz #BoldandBeautiful pic.twitter.com/RsmdS2Ry7k